Richard Taruskin: Career

 Taruskin was on the faculty of Columbia University from 1975 until 1986.
 He then moved to California as a professor of musicology at the University of California, Berkeley, where he held the Class of 1955 Chair.
 He retired from Berkeley at the end of 2014.

 Taruskin published his first book in 1981, Opera and Drama in Russia as Preached and Practiced in the 1860s.
-He also wrote extensively for lay readers, including numerous articles in The New York Times beginning in the mid 1980s.
-They were often "lively, erudite, fiercely articulate" and controversial, with targets for example Elliott Carter, Carl Orff, and Sergei Prokofiev.
-Many of the articles were collected in books, Text and Act, a volume which exhibits him as having been an influential critic of the premises of the "historically informed performance" movement in classical music, The Danger of Music and Other Anti-Utopian Essays, and On Russian Music.
+He also wrote extensively for lay readers, including numerous articles in The New York Times beginning in the mid-1980s.
+They were often "lively, erudite, fiercely articulate" and controversial, with targets such as Elliott Carter, Carl Orff, and Sergei Prokofiev.
+Many of his articles were collected in books such as Text and Act, a volume that exhibits him as having been an influential critic of the premises of the "historically informed performance" movement in classical music, The Danger of Music and Other Anti-Utopian Essays, and On Russian Music.
 His writings frequently took up social, cultural, and political issues in connection with music—for example, the question of censorship.
 A specific instance was the debate over John Adams’s opera The Death of Klinghoffer.

-Taruskin's extensive 1996 study Stravinsky and the Russian Traditions: A Biography of the Works through Mavra showed that Igor Stravinsky drew more heavily on Russian folk material than had previously been recognized, and analyzed the historical trends that caused Stravinsky not to be forthcoming about some of these borrowings.
+Taruskin's extensive 1996 study Stravinsky and the Russian Traditions: A Biography of the Works through Mavra showed that Igor Stravinsky drew more heavily on Russian folk material than had previously been recognized.
+The book analyzed the historical trends that caused Stravinsky not to be forthcoming about some of these borrowings.

 His survey of Western classical music appeared as the six-volume Oxford History of Western Music.
-The first volume, devoted to Music from the Earliest Notations to the Sixteenth Century, is weaving "facts and impressions from histories, visual art and architecture" as a transporting introduction to early music.
+The first volume, devoted to Music from the Earliest Notations to the Sixteenth Century, "wove facts and impressions from histories, visual art and architecture", and was characterized at the time of his death as possibly "the best overall introduction to 'early music' available".

 Personal life and death

-Taruskin married Cathy Roebuck in 1984, and they had two children.
+Taruskin married Cathy Roebuck in 1984.
+They had two children.
 He died from esophageal cancer at a hospital in Oakland, California, on July 1, 2022, aged 77.